What’s it about?

 This course is for you if you’re a civil lawyer who:

 - has a good level of business and legal English

 - has to draft, or review, agreements in English

-- would like to understand the basic principles of English law to help you in dealing with English lawyers or clients
+- would like to understand the basic principles of English contract law to help you in dealing with English contract lawyers or clients

 What does it cover?

-The course will last from two to five days, tailored to your needs.
-The programme for a typical week-long course might include a detailed look at English contract law, the basics of English tort law, an overview of English property and trusts law and an extended session on modern English legal drafting.
+The course will last up to two days, tailored to your needs.
+The programme might include a detailed look at English contract law and an extended session on effective legal drafting in English.
 It would include exercises in every area, to practise and apply the principles you are learning.